 One of the great things about RV travel is that it provides great options for you to travel to and stay relatively nearby—wherever you are.
 For proof, see this list of the best RV parks in every state.
 Still, you might be understandably hesitant to invest in a travel trailer if you’re new to camping.
 That’s where renting comes in.
 “Renting a trailer is a great way to experience RVing without committing to buying a vehicle,” says Megan Buemi, spokesperson for the online rental marketplace RVshare.
 The company’s nationwide listings offer a wide variety of RVs, both from major companies renting a fleet to individual owners looking to make some extra cash when they’re not vacationing themselves.

 If you’re looking for a traditional, roomy travel trailer that can sleep your entire family in comfort, a Winnebago Minnie is a great choice.
 It can be easily towed by most full-size pickup trucks or SUVs, and it has enough comfortable sleeping room for up to eight people, depending on the configuration you choose.
 We particularly love the fully equipped bathroom, which provides privacy and eliminates the need to stumble out into nature in the middle of the night.
 Some models even have pull-out cooktop and sink areas outside the trailer, in addition to the ones inside—this way, you can prep dinner while enjoying a magnificent sunset.
-Speaking of which, you’ll definitely want to try these 40 easy camping recipes on your next trip.

 If you want to camp in a bit more style, the sleek, aluminum-bodied Airstream Classic is the way to go.
 It’s hands-down one of the best travel trailers available, and as Bob Wheeler, CEO and president of Airstream, notes, traveling in one provides “a safe way to travel long distances while avoiding planes, hotels, public restrooms, and restaurants along the way.”
 The gleaming, rounded style of an Airstream is unmistakable, and these trailers are built to last.
 You’ll need a full-size truck or SUV that can safely tow more than 7,000 pounds, but most modern half-ton trucks can manage.
 If your regular ride won’t work and you’re not ready to commit to an upgrade, you can rent the right car for your road trip to handle this sizable travel trailer.